What time do you have services?

 What about my children?

-They are welcome to be in the church during the service or they can join the Children's Chapel & Sunday School.
 Children are noisy sometimes and that is okay.
-There is a soft space in the back of the church for quiet, supervised play.
 We’ve found that children often do better when they sit up front because they can see and feel more engaged.
 If there is a baptism, children will be invited to gather around the baptismal font so they can see better.
+Children are more than welcome to walk around.
+If they are curious about what is going on, bring them to the altar rail so they can see.

 No really, my child is being too noisy.
 What do I do?